iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 > 1. Install app.
 2. Enable location??!!!?11?!omgtheyretrackinusbro 3. ????????
 4. Profit!
 Location has to be enabled in order for the app to use bluetooth, simpletons.
 Get over it already.<br> :date: __2020-12-06 03:00:06__

-> So far great.<br> :date: __2020-12-05 21:52:52__

-> This app is a "MUST" during this Pandemic!
-I am fascinated at how incredible it is.
-KUDOS TO THE DEVELOPERS.<br> :date: __2020-12-05 20:33:09__

-> Wearyour*mask* # one Washands* # Two Socliel distant#three Bullshitt by Appointment#Four ABSOLTLEEY SEX with out me Nomber six and allways checktempiture +104take t0 emergence room asap!!!!!!!
-Eat planty of salids Get lots of Rest +biulds Amune sistem+<br> :date: __2020-12-05 07:31:49__

-> I am nervous about all of our phones constantly talking to everyone.
-Someone is going to screw all this up and take advantage of the vulnerability<br> :date: __2020-12-04 14:04:38__

 #### 4-star reviews